Courageous Philanthropy is a story about power, risk, equity and ownership in community change.

 About the Author

 Jennifer Vanica is a forty-year veteran in philanthropy and community change.
 Under her leadership, the Jacobs Family Foundation received the Council on Foundations' Critical Impact Award for innovative and bold solutions to enhance the public good, and in 2009, Jennifer was recognized with the James Irvine Leadership Award for California leaders who are implementing innovative and effective solutions to significant state issues.
-She serves as a Senior Fellow at PolicyLink, writing and speaking on the power of community ownership as the key to inspired civic action and community transformation.
+She writes and speaks on the power of community ownership as the key to inspired civic action and community transformation.

 Get Your Copy

 Also Available On